-Movement Poetry : A Short Note
+Movement Poetry in English Literature: A Short Note

 Movement poetry is a term that is loosely used to refer to a group of poets who share a few common objectives.
 The term was first coined by Jay D. Scott in 1954 to refer to writers like Philip Larkin, Kingsley Amis, Thom Gunn, Elizabeth Jennings, Robert Conquest, John Wain, Donald Davie and D. J. Enright whose primary goal was to take English poetry to new heights, eschewing the influences of Imagists and the neo Romantic Symbolist poets.